dana-tal/factory/docs/ReadMe.txt

       Assigned Kyle Anderson as manager of Development

 4) For verification you can :
-     - Make sure departments collection exit, and managerId field is not null
+     - Make sure departments collection exist, and managerId field is not null
      - Make sure  employees collection exist , and there are 5 employees for each department